 In 2006, I began my journey out into the world.
 Ten years later, I had visited every country on earth.
 As CNN wrote, I did it on a shoestring budget.
 A lot of challenges, experiences and stories which you can read about on this website.

-I grew up in Denmark in a small town where there wasn't much to do.
+I grew up in the Danish countryside where there wasn't much to do.
 I decided travel should be my priority at an early age.

 3,000+ Days of Travel